IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 - Shift+I opens the initializer browser, which sets what a system spawns.
 It shows what each one places before you assign it.
 - Right-click a system and pick "Set as spawn point".
-- Right-click a lane and pick "Cut and prevent" to stop the game ever drawing it.
+- Right-click a hyperlane and pick "Cut and prevent" so the game never generates it.
 - Right-click empty space and pick "Add marauder clan here".
-- With nothing selected, the Game setup section holds the counts the new-game screen offers, such as AI empires.
+- With nothing selected, the Game setup section sets the counts offered on the new-game screen, such as the number of AI empires.

 On a map for Paint a Galaxy you can also:

 - Set each seat's kind.
-Enabled seats take any empire.
+Enabled seats accept any empire.
 Preferred seats are favoured.
 Sol is for the United Nations of Earth.
-Reserved A to Z seats are for one empire each.
+Reserved seats A to Z are for one specific empire each.
 - Right-click a system and pick "Add fallen empire zone".
 Drag the ring to move it, and drag from a system's ring onto it to choose what the fallen empire connects to.